 1. Clear App Data

-This method involves the clearing of the data of 2 apps.
-First access Settings on your phone and then access Apps.
+This method involves the clearing of the data of two apps.
+First, access Settings on your phone and then access Apps.

 Look for Phone and then select it.

 Select Storage.
 Select both the Clear Data and Clear Cache options.
 Now repeat this procedure for Sim Toolkit: select Storage, then Clear Data and Clear Cache.

 2. Wipe Cache

-To carry out this suggested fix you will need to put your device into recovery mode.
+To carry out this fix you will need to put your device into recovery mode.
 The method for doing this varies from device to device.
-After you place your device in recovery mode you will then need to browse through the options and find the Wipe Cache Partition Option.
-The screenshot of my device below may be a little different to yours as I am rooted and using the TWRP custom recovery.
+After you place your device in recovery mode, you will need to browse through the options and find the Wipe Cache Partition option.
+The screenshot of my device below may be a little different to yours, as I am rooted and using the TWRP custom recovery.

-Select the Wipe Cache Partition option and make sure it is executed and hopefully your problem will be resolved.
+Select the Wipe Cache Partition option and make sure it is executed.
+Hopefully your problem will be resolved.

 3. Factory Data Reset

-Above are three solutions for solving an issue that can be quite annoying and can end up being time consuming.
-If you ever run into the described problem, hopefully one of them works for you.
-The great news is that these fixes should work on whatever device or Android software you happen to use, including Samsung Galaxy S7, Cyanogenmod, Sharp Aquos, HTC One and many many more.
+These are three solutions for solving an issue that can be quite annoying and time consuming.
+Hopefully one of them works for you.
+The great news is that these fixes should work on any device or Android software you happen to use, including Samsung Galaxy S7, Cyanogenmod, Sharp Aquos, HTC One, or anything else.
 If you have any questions, leave them in the comments below.